fritzrehde/.dotfiles/.github/README.md

 | [todo.sh](https://github.com/todotxt/todo.txt-cli) | minimal todo list |
 | [rofi](https://github.com/davatorium/rofi) | modern dmenu alternative |
 | [ly](https://github.com/fairyglade/ly) | TUI display manager |

+## What are dotfiles?
+Dotfiles are the configuration files that are used to personalise Unix-based systems.
+Dotfiles are hidden files or directories which have names that start with a dot/period.\
+This repository contains my personal dotfiles.
+They are stored here for convenience so that I can quickly access them on new machines.
+Also, others may find some of my configurations helpful in customising their own dotfiles.

 ## How to store dotfiles in a git repository
 Here is the article that I used to set up this git repository: https://www.atlassian.com/git/tutorials/dotfiles